 Weightlifting is a fundamental part of any exercise program.
 Whether you are attempting to build muscle, lose weight or maintain your desired body size and shape, adding weightlifting to your daily workout can help you achieve your goals.
-While these benefits may hold true for a fully grown adult, you may be concerned about the effects of weightlifting on the growing body if you are a young athlete or health-conscious parent.
+While these benefits may hold true for a fully grown adult, consider what effects weight lifting may have on the growing body of young athletes.

 Video of the Day

 The epiphyseal plates, otherwise known as growth plates, are responsible for bone growth in children and adolescents.
 Located at the ends of bones, these cartilage plates divide and regenerate throughout a child's development, helping form new bone in the process.

 The process of regeneration stops when you reach your full height, with the cartilage plates stop mineralizing and form the ends of your mature bones.
 Concerns are that weightlifting can cause damage to growth plates, fueling the belief that there is a correlation between weightlifting and stunted growth,

 In a 2010 study, Andrew Fry of the University of Kansas and Corey Lohnes of Washington University linked weight-training exercise to an increase in testosterone production.
 Involved in bone growth, muscle development and the closure of the growth plates, testosterone may have contradictory effects on growth.

 According to Dr. Avery Faigenbaum of the University of Massachusetts, concerns about weight lifting stunting the growth of children and adolescents are outdated and misleading.
 Instead, he suggests that eating a healthy diet and exercising regularly allow you to achieve your maximal height, with inactive, unhealthy eaters more likely to have stunted growth.